functions-lab/MAMBAS-MobiCom2024/5g-phy-implementation/README.md

 3. `EVM`: error vector magnitude
 4. `BLER`: block error rate (only one block is transmitted and it can be either `0` for success and `1` for failure);
 5. `BER`: bit error rate
-6. `Constel.png`: the saved constellation plot; an example of the constellation plot is shown below, the two color mean the PDSCH in the side/middle of the time slot
+6. `Constel.png`: the saved constellation plot; an example of the constellation plot is shown below, the two colors mean the PDSCH in the side/middle of the time slot

 ![alt text](./Constel.png)

 **(Optional)**
-Beyond USRP, you may setup the IBM 28 GHz PAAM boards in COSMOS testbed following the link below:
+Beyond USRP, you may set the IBM 28 GHz PAAM boards in the COSMOS testbed following the link below:

 [https://wiki.cosmos-lab.org/wiki/Tutorials/Wireless/mmwavePaamBasics](https://wiki.cosmos-lab.org/wiki/Tutorials/Wireless/mmwavePaamLinkRate)

 To conduct this on COSMOS (where MATLAB is not certificated), you may pause the MATLAB code at `line 35 in tx2rx/Tx2Rx.m`, following the three steps before resuming:
 1. Upload the generated binary file for the transmitted waveform in `tx2rx/Buffer/Tx.bin` to the COSMOS server,
-2. Execute the bash script `Tx2Rx.sh` using exactly the same verboses (except the paths) provided by `line 35 in tx2rx/Tx2Rx.m`,
+2. Execute the bash script `Tx2Rx.sh` using exactly the same verbose (except the paths) provided by `line 35 in tx2rx/Tx2Rx.m`,

    e.g., `"bash Tx2Rx.sh 3000000000 50000000 192.168.70.3 A:0 15 ./Buffer/Tx.bin 192.168.70.9 A:0 15 ./Buffer/Rx.bin 3057960"`
 4. Download the binary file for the received waveform in `tx2rx/Buffer/Rx.bin` to local.